ecoologic/chessOO/README.md

 I don't plan on finishing it, I'm just interested in some of the challenges related to modelling the rules of the game.
-While this is a pretty unlikely domain to model at work, it's a good expression of my current (2019) modelling skills using Object Oriented languages.
+This is a pretty unlikely domain to model at work, and I would never refactor code to this point unless there's a proven business reason.

+Yet, it's a good expression of my current (2019) modelling skills using Object Oriented languages.

 There is no frontend, the specs are the only consumers, and it's been developed TDD.